 These chapters provide a local focus and kinship for the sport and help support land management projects that improve conditions for ruffed grouse, woodcock and the species that are associated with them.

-Chapters also sponsor banquets that bring people with common interests together socially to share their adventures afield, honor their peers and to raise funds to support our conservation programs.
+Chapters also sponsor banquets and other events that bring people with common interests together socially to share their adventures afield, honor their peers and to raise funds to support our conservation programs.